Floer homotopy theory and degenerate Lagrangian intersections: Morse theory: homotopy

+which records the codimension, where we give $\bbZ_{\geq0}$ the natural categorical structure induced by its standard poset structure.

-In the general theory, sometimes coarser labellings than labellings of components of boundary strata are necessary, so the following notion was introduced.
-Let $\calP$ be any category equipped with a functor $\codim:\calP\to\bbN_0$.
-For any object $p\in\calP$ we denote by $\calP^p$ the overcategory associated to $p$.
+In the general theory, coarser labellings than labellings of components of boundary strata are sometimes necessary, so the following notion was introduced.
+Let $\calP$ be any category equipped with a functor $\codim:\calP\to\bbZ_{\geq0}$.
+For any object $p\in\calP$, we denote by $\calP^p$ the overcategory associated to $p$ (recall, this is the category whose objects are arrows $q\to p$ and whose morphisms are commuting triangles).

-\begin{defin}[Definition 2.1 \cite{AB24}] We say $\calP$ is a \emph{model for manifolds with corners} if, for each object $p\in\calP$, $\calP^p$ is isomorphic to the poset\footnote{Here, we use the partial order induced by increasing inclusion.
-Note, the empty set is the initial object of $2^{\{1,\ldots,\codim p\}}$.} $2^{\{1,\ldots,\codim p\}}$. \end{defin}
+\begin{defin}[Definition 2.1 \cite{AB24}] We say $\calP$ is a \emph{model for manifolds with corners} if, for each $p\in\calP$, $\calP^p$ is isomorphic to the poset $2^{\{1,\ldots,\codim p\}}$.\footnote{Here, we use the partial order induced by increasing inclusion.
+Note, the empty set is the initial object of $2^{\{1,\ldots,\codim p\}}$.} \end{defin}

-We refer to models of manifolds with corners simply as models.
+We will refer to models of manifolds with corners simply as models.
 A morphism of models $\calP_0\to\calP_1$ is an embedding that (1) preserves the codimension up to an overall shift and (2) induces an isomorphism on the factorizations of a morphism in $\calP_0$ with the factorizations of its image in $\calP_1$.

-\begin{rem} In the present article we will only use models which are posets with a minimal element.
+\begin{rem} In the present article, we will only use models which are posets.
 In particular, we may bypass most of the technicalities that come with general models.
-In fact, Abouzaid-Blumberg only use models which are posets -- however, more general models will be used in their future work, c.f. \cite[Remark 2.4]{AB24}. \end{rem}
+In fact, Abouzaid-Blumberg only use models which are posets -- however, more general models will be used in their future work, cf. \cite[Remark 2.4]{AB24}. \end{rem}